 Liberty, a private Christian school, has the distinction of being the only college in the Lynchburg area to allow concealed weapons on campus, and it is one of the most "gun-friendly" schools in the state of Virginia.
 The ban on concealed weapons on the grounds was lifted in 2011.

 "It was because of what happened just an hour and a half up the road at Virginia Tech," Falwell told students during a convocation on Dec.
 9, 2015, explaining why he'd asked the LU board to make the change in 2011.
 "More than 30 innocent students and facility were just murdered viciously and none of them had the ability to protect themselves.

 "From the day that happened, I thought we needed to do something here at Liberty."

 But Liberty's new policy is in conflict with recent requests that college and universities campuses be "gun-free zones."
 Maryland lawmakers mandated the gun-free colleges policy in March, but Maryland's Governor Larry Hogan has not made a decision on the bill, writes Hot Air's Larry O'Connor.

 CBS News quoted Falwell:

 "I've always thought if more good people had concealed carry permits, then we could end those Muslims before they walked in."

 According to ABC News, Liberty University has more than 14,500 residential students.
-On the university’s website, readers are informed of the school’s more than 500 programs of study, state-of-the-art technology, and gifted faculty.
-As the world’s largest Christian university, the site states:
+On the university's website, readers are informed of the school's more than 500 programs of study, state-of-the-art technology, and gifted faculty.
+The site states:

 "Liberty University will equip you to enter a competitive job market.
 Learn, develop, and grow at Liberty so you can impact your culture as a Champion for Christ."